department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/for-developers.md

 ### New components

-If you contribute something to the Experimental Design System, include a link to that code (in `vets-website`) in the documentation.
+If you want to contribute something to the Design System, see the [Contributing to the Design System](./contributing-to-the-design-system) page.

 <!-- This is commented out until we have something to link to.
 In order for a component to be included in the _official_ Design System, we expect [these criteria to be met]().